PepeAlex/BUPA_Liver_Disorders/README.md

 ### Module: Programming & Scripting - 1º sem/2019
 ### Author: Alexander Pepe

-> This repository is a research about the BUPA dataset and its importance.
-I wrote some Python codes to demonstrate more easily and more didactically this dataset and finally summarise it with our findings and conclusion..
-This project is part of the discipline of Programming & Scripting the semester end at GMIT.
+> This paper is research about the BUPA Liver Disorders dataset and its importance.
+I have written some Python codes to demonstrate this dataset more easily and more didactically.
+Finally, I will summarise my findings and present my conclusion.
+This project is part of the semester end requirement in the discipline of Programming & Scripting at GMIT.

-> This project is avaiable on https://github.com/PepeAlex/BUPA_Project .
-If you want to try it as Programer, you will need to install some of programms and your libraries.
+> This project is avaiable at https://github.com/PepeAlex/BUPA_Project.
+In order to try it as a programer, some programms and libraries will need to be installed.

 # INTRODUCTION

-   Your liver is an important organ that performs hundreds of tasks related to metabolism, energy storage, and detoxification of waste.
-It helps you digest food, convert it to energy, and store the energy until you need it.
-It also helps filter toxic substances out of your bloodstream.
+The liver is an important organ that performs hundreds of tasks related to metabolism, energy storage, and detoxification of waste.
+It helps to digest food, convert it to energy, and store the energy until needed.
+It also helps to filter toxic substances out of the bloodstream.

-   Liver disease is a general term that refers to any condition affecting your liver.
-These conditions may develop for different reasons, but they can all damage your liver and impact its function. https://www.healthline.com/health/what-does-the-liver-do .
+Liver disease is a general term that refers to any condition affecting the liver.
+These conditions may develop for different reasons, but they can all damage the liver and impact its function. https://www.healthline.com/health/what-does-the-liver-do .

 ## WHAT ARE SOME COMMON LIVER PROBLEMS?

-Many conditions can affect your liver.
-Here is a look at some of the main ones.
+Many conditions can affect the liver.
+Here is a summary of some of the main ones.

 - ### Hepatitis
-Hepatitis is a viral infection of your liver.
-It causes inflammation and liver damage, making it difficult for your liver to function as it should.
+Hepatitis is a viral infection of the liver.
+It causes inflammation and liver damage, making it difficult for the liver to function as it should.

 - ### Fatty liver disease
 Fatty liver is also known as hepatic steatosis.
 It happens when fat builds up in the liver.
-Having small amounts of fat in your liver is normal, but too much can become a health problem.
-One of the primary causes is too much Alcoholic.
+Having small amounts of fat in the liver is normal, but too much can become a health problemç one of the primary causes is too much alcohol.

 - ### Autoimmune Conditions
-Autoimmune conditions involve your immune system mistakenly attacking healthy cells in your body.
+Autoimmune conditions involve the immune system mistakenly attacking healthy cells in the body.

 https://www.healthline.com/health/liver-diseases